aangar/CeliCom/README.txt

     >errors for login
     >restyled the error page
     >touched up some routes
+-added security stuff!!!

 CURRENTLY IN PROGRESS:
 -add some fine tune stuff:
     >limit results
-    >tune the searches (they might be quite primitive, moreso the word search)
+    >tune the searches (they might be quite primitive, moreso the word search) -security and deployment
+-working on clearing the CSP errors for fonts

 note for pro deploy :